Focus - Attention - Self Discipline - Self Control - Will Power

 Freewill - Rush (youtube) - There are those who think that life, Has nothing left to chance, A host of holy horrors, To direct our aimless dance, A planet of playthings, We dance on the strings, Of powers we cannot perceive, The stars aren't aligned, Or the gods are malign, Blame is better to give than receive, You can choose a ready guide, In some celestial voice, If you choose not to decide, You still have made a choice, You can choose from phantom fears, And kindness that can kill, I will choose a path that's clear, I will choose free will, There are those who think that, They've been dealt a losing hand, The cards were stacked against them, They weren't born in Lotus-Land, All preordained, A prisoner in chains, A victim of venomous fate, Kicked in the face, You can't pray for a place, In heaven's unearthly estate, You can choose a ready guide, In some celestial voice, If you choose not to decide, You still have made a choice, You can choose from phantom fears, And kindness that can kill, I will choose a path that's clear, I will choose free will, Each of us, A cell of awareness, Imperfect and incomplete, Genetic blends, With uncertain ends, On a fortune hunt, That's far too fleet, You can choose a ready guide, In some celestial voice, If you choose not to decide, You still have made a choice, You can choose from phantom fears, And kindness that can kill, I will choose a path that's clear, I will choose free will.

-Is Free Will an Illusion
+Free Will is an Illusion

 Determinism is the philosophical theory that all events, including moral choices, are completely determined by previously existing causes.
 Determinism is usually understood to preclude free will because it entails that humans cannot act otherwise than they do because they have not learned otherwise.
 The theory holds that the universe is utterly rational because complete knowledge of any given situation assures that unerring knowledge of its future is also possible.
 Some philosophers suggest variants around this basic definition.
 Deterministic theories throughout the history of philosophy have sprung from diverse and sometimes overlapping motives and considerations.
 The opposite of determinism is some kind of indeterminism (otherwise called nondeterminism).
 Determinism is often contrasted with free will.
 Indeterminism is the idea that events or certain events, or events of certain types, are not caused, or not caused deterministically but random.
 Some things just happen for no reason?
 No reasons that you know of, that is.
 Determinism is the philosophical doctrine that all events transpire in virtue of some necessity and are therefore inevitable.
 Traditionally, the view relies on strict notions of causality, and most philosophical arguments in its favor have attempted at clear definitions of cause and effect as a basis for the belief that determinism is true.
 You can't control everything and you can't be aware of everything.